davidtranhq/davOS/docs/building-an-x86-64-gcc-cross-compiler.md

     ```
     where `<PREFIX>` is the value of the chosen install directory (the value of `$PREFIX`).

+1. If using `clangd`, set the `STL_PATHS` in the root directory Makefile to point to the location of the compilers includes and system specific includes.

 ### Verification

 You can verify that both the C and C++ compiilers were properly built with